hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS is deterministic because it collapses meaning to **one domain-owned semantic root**.

 -
-## 1) Every Topic Gets a HESS Stack 5 mandatory domains to bind to your exiting website of the same topic.
+## 1) Every Topic Gets a HESS Stack 5 mandatory pilliar domains.

 For exampe lets say you sell light bulbs and your main website is classicbulbsusa.com.
-You need to purchase the light bulb stack, You would buy these 5 domains
+You need to purchase the light bulb stack, You would buy these 5 domain pilliars

 lightbubtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.